jinghuazhao/INF/SCALLOP_INF_I_analysis_plan.md

 * STUDY.descriptives.DATE.xls
 * Where STUDY is a short (14 characters or less) identifier for the population studied, which is the same for all files provided by your study.
-* DATE is the date on which the file was prepared, in the format “YYYYMMDD”.
+* DATE is the date on which the file was prepared, in the format “DDMMYYYY”.

 ## 5. File formats for GWAS results